jisilvia/Naive_Bayes_Spam_Mail_Detector/README.md

 # Project Description

-In this exercise we shall train the model with set of emails labelled as either from Spam or Not Spam.
+In this project, a model is trained with set of emails labelled as either from Spam or Non-Spam.
 There are 702 emails equally divided into spam and non spam category.
-Next, we shall test the model on 260 emails.
-We shall ask model to predict the category of this emails and compare the accuracy with correct classification that we already know.
+Next, the model is tested on 260 emails.
+The model is tasked to predict the category of the emails and compare the accuracy with known correct classifications.
+There are two folders: test-mails and train-mails.
+Train-mails are to train the model.
+Test-mails are used to test the accuracy of the model.
+Each email's first line is the subject; the content starts from the third line.

 ## Steps